xtie97/LAS-Net/README.md

    ```

 ## Preprocessing 🧩
 The baseline and interim PET/CT images should be spatially aligned using either rigid or deformable registration.
 We used [ANTsPy](https://github.com/ANTsX/ANTsPy) for automatic registration.
 It is not guaranteed that this automatic registration approach can always provide acceptable results.
 We do recommend manual verification.
-For cases requiring manual registration, consider tools like MIM or 3D Slicer.
+For cases requiring manual registration, consider tools like MIM.

 All images were resampled to an isotropic voxel size of 3 mm using trilinear interpolation, with an input patch size of 112×112×112.